The Gloom Stalker Ranger

 CHA: 10 (+0) – + 1 from Drow

 Note: Dexterity is the supreme king of 5e.
 Plus, decent Constitution and Wisdom modifiers will do us well in the rest of the game.

-Skills: Athletics and Survival (Background) & Insight, Stealth, Perception
+Skills: Athletics and Survival (Background) & Perception (Race) & Animal Handling, Insight, Stealth

 Note: How is Medicine not a ranger skill?
 You seriously want me to believe that a ranger has lived in harsh environments for their entire life and not regularly needed to apply first-aid to themselves or others?

 A pure ranger gets five total ASIs throughout their journey to level 20.

 Dexterity >>> Wisdom > Constitution > Charisma = Strength = Intelligence

 This is an archer build, so obviously we’re going to be maxing out our Dextererity for good measure.
 This will improve our chance to hit, damage, AC, and a number of skills.
 Dexterity is an important stat in 5e, so it’s always beneficial when it’s our character’s top priority!